Processing Inspiration July 13-17, 2025

 Breakfast, lunch, drinks, and snacks, are included in the class fee.

-Museum admission is included.
+Museum admission (and transportation to/from the museum) is included.
 Please let me know if you require a regular ticket or are eligible for a senior/student/or other discounted ticket.

 Basic art supplies are included, but it is recommended that you bring any speciality items you require.
 For example, I have plenty of acrylic paint, but if you need rusty nails wrapped in silk thread, you should bring a small selection to use.